-Procedure Code Individual or Group Unit of Service [Revised] Provider Type 90853 with modifier AH Group - f Licensed psychiatrist, Licensed psychologist, LSSP
+Procedure Code Individual or Group Unit of Service Provider Type 90853 with modifier AH Group Licensed psychiatrist, of service Licensed psychologist, LSSP

-[Revised] Session notes are required for all counseling services.
+Session notes are required for all psychological services.

-Referto: [Revised] Section 2.4, "Documentation Requirements" in this handbook for additional information relating to documentation requirements for therapy, evaluations, and re-evaluations.
+Referto: Section 2.4, "Documentation Requirements" in this handbook for additional information relating to documentation requirements for therapy, evaluations, and re-evaluations.